On a Wing and a Prayer (film): Release

 The film was originally going to be released theatrically on August 31, 2022 by United Artists Releasing, before ultimately being released on Prime Video on April 7, 2023.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 19 out of 100, based on 5 critics, indicating "overwhelming dislike".

 Awards

 For his performance, Dennis Quaid was awarded the Grace Award for the Movies Category at the 2024 MovieGuide Awards.